Group lesson instructor- Beginner, Intermediate, and Advanced classes, Kids’ Morning, Chipper’s Play and Skate

 2010 Lloyd M. Siebert Sportsmanship Award, Oaks Skate Club 1989 to Present.

 Multiple time NW Region Champion, USA Roller Sports USA Roller Sports Certified Coach

 Oaks Skate Club Test Center Coordinator

 Amy began skating in Delanco, New Jersey when she was ten years old.
 She attended a Saturday morning session and class where the coach of the men’s free skating World Champion spotted her singular focus and talent.
 The coach asked if Amy might be interested in taking lessons.
 She joined the skating club, took Proficiency tests and prepared for competition.
 At fourteen Amy moved to Portland where she began skating for The Oaks.
 When Amy was a teenager she twice attended the U.S. Olympic Training Center in Colorado Springs, Colorado.

 Amy enjoys reading, hiking, cooking, traveling and participating with her children in Scout Activities.
-Amy volunteers with the children’s organization at her church, helping to oversee activities for six area congregations.
+Amy volunteers with the children’s organization at her church, helping to oversee activities for five area congregations.
 She also enjoys volunteering at her children’s school.